microsoft/ELL/docs/tutorials/Setting-Up-your-Raspberry-Pi.md

 **ImportError: No module named 'numpy'**

 You probably forgot to activate your Miniconda environment using `source activate py34`.
 See `Miniconda` instructions above.

+**(ELL model:18037): Gtk-WARNING **: cannot open display**

+You are probably trying to run one of the OpenCV demo's from an SSH terminal window.
+In this case you simply need to tell OpenCV which display to use using `export DISPLAY=:0`.
+Many of our demos also expect keyboard input to terminate the demo.
+From SSH you can kill the application from the command line by typing CTRL+C.